bertrandhaine/-Recipe-Realm-Backend/README.md

 # Recipe Realm Backend

 This is the backend API for the Recipe Realm application, which supports the frontend by providing RESTful API endpoints for managing recipes and custom lists.
+The API allows users to search for recipes, manage custom lists, and handle recipes within those lists.

 ## Technologies Used

 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **Hono**: A lightweight and fast framework for building server-side applications.
 [Learn more about Hono](https://honojs.dev/).
-- **Validator**: For request validation to ensure data integrity.
+- **Zod**: For request validation to ensure data integrity.
 - **Cors**: To enable CORS for handling resource sharing issues.

 ## Features